raeldc/kojo-project/README.md

 *	**It's very easy to learn**
 *	**Consistent API**.
 Fully compliant with PHP 5 Object Oriented Programming
 *	**Allows you to write less code**.
-You've heard this cliche many times, but you can [Compare it with Nooku](http://github.com/raeldc/kojo-klibrary).
+You've heard this cliche many times but what's the use of a framework without this?
 *	**Runs on Joomla 1.6**.
 Future proof!
 *	**Take your skills with KoJo outside Joomla**!
 KoJo is based on a mature, stable, and highly acclaimed PHP Framework.
 *	**No restrictive naming conventions**.
 Class naming convention is the most practical you'll ever see.